Discrete triangulated categories: Discreteness with respect to co-t-structures

 \begin{corollary} If $\sD$ is discrete with respect to a silting subcategory $\sC$ of $\sD$, then $\sD$ is discrete with respect to any other silting subcategory $\sC'$. \end{corollary}

 For the next corollary, we remark that $\Db(\mod{\Lambda})$ has a natural bounded t-structure, with heart $\mod{\Lambda}$, and $\Kb(\proj{\Lambda})$ has a natural co-t-structure, with co-heart $\proj{\Lambda}$.
-By the previous corollary, the actual choice of (co-)t-structure does not matter, however.
+However, by \hyref{Proposition}{prop:DDC-heart-independence} and the previous corollary, the actual choices of heart and co-heart do not matter.

 \begin{corollary} Let $\Lambda$ be a finite-dimensional $\kk$-algebra.
 If $\Db(\mod{\Lambda})$ is discrete with respect to $\mod{\Lambda}$ then $\Kb(\proj{\Lambda})$ is discrete with respect to $\proj{\Lambda}$. \end{corollary}